Top 10 Linux Server Distributions of 2016

 Similar to how Red Hat's RHEL is based on the open-source Fedora distribution, SLES is based on the open-source openSUSE Linux distro, with SLES focusing on stability and support over leading-edge features and technologies.

-The most recent release, SUSE Linux Enterprise Server 12 (SLES 12), debuted in late October 2014 and introduced new features like framework for Docker, full system rollback, live kernel patching enablement and software modules for "increasing data center uptime, improving operational efficiency and accelerating the adoption of open source innovation," according to SUSE.
+The most recent major release, SUSE Linux Enterprise Server 12 (SLES 12), debuted in late October 2014 and introduced new features like framework for Docker, full system rollback, live kernel patching enablement and software modules for "increasing data center uptime, improving operational efficiency and accelerating the adoption of open source innovation," according to SUSE.